 Alternatively, you can do it the French way: France has just announced that by 2022 they will be eliminating register receipts for purchases of less than €30.
 Starting from September 2020, they will be introducing the measure for purchases under €10, to expand to €20 in January 2021 until eventually reaching the €30 goal.
 Similarly, you can give your customers the option of an email bill and receipt instead of a paper one.

 Get in line with technology

 Food-and-beverage business owners need to take into account changing customers’ preferences.
-More specifically, guests seem to seek a reservation option online, as well as an online menu that they can review before deciding to visit a restaurant.
-Building a professional website for your operation might be a significant investment, but it might prove life-saving in the long run.
-You can also evaluate options such as OpenTable or Reserve, or even allow potential guests to make reservations through Yelp- this will make it easier for them to find you, get directions to your restaurant and even look at your menu.
+Guests seem to seek a reservation option online, as well as an online menu that they can review before deciding to visit a restaurant.
+Building a professional website might be a significant investment, but it might prove life-saving in the long run.
+You can also evaluate options such as OpenTable or Reserve, or allow potential guests to make reservations through Yelp.
+This will make it easier to find you, get directions to your restaurant and even look at your menu.

-To conclude, you should always make sure you are relevant and relatable as a business in order to remain in the game and keep blooming and, hopefully, the above tips will help you be profitable in 2020.
+To conclude, make sure you are relevant and relatable as a business in order keep blooming.
+Hopefully, the above tips will help you be profitable in 2020.